8 Reasons Pharmacy Benefits Managers Are Integral to the Workers’ Compensation Process

 Integral to the Workers’ Compensation Process

-In short, pharmacy benefits managers are integral to the entire workers’ compensation process.
-Without PBMs, insurance companies often struggle to provide injured employees with the service they deserve.
+In short, pharmacy benefits managers are integral to workers’ compensation.
+Without PBMs, insurance companies often struggle to provide injured employees the service they deserve.
 PBMs provide a seamless experience for both insurance adjusters and injured workers.